-As more mental healthcare providers realize the value of electronic progress notes, it’s helpful to take a closer look at the specific capabilities that make them work so well.
+As more mental health care providers realize the value of electronic progress notes, it’s helpful to take a closer look at the specific capabilities that make them work well.

-A well-crafted progress note is critical when it comes to determining whether patients are improving over time, so it’s essential to keep concise, yet comprehensive, progress notes during each patient encounter.
+A well-structured electronic progress note solution is critical when it comes to determining whether patients are improving over time, so it’s essential to keep concise, yet comprehensive, progress notes during each patient encounter.

-This not only helps providers monitor care delivery, but also ensures notes are sufficiently clear to any third parties approved to access them.
+This not only helps providers monitor care delivery, but also ensures notes are sufficiently clear to any third parties that are approved to access them.

-Whether you already own software or you’re evaluating multiple systems for a new purchase, this article will break down the tools you need to optimize progress notes for mental health to get the most value from them.
+Whether you already own a therapy progress notes software or you’re evaluating multiple systems for a new purchase, this article will prove useful.
+We’ll break down why progress note software is beneficial, and then explain the tools you need to optimize progress notes for mental health to get the most value from them.

 Benefits of Progress Notes Software Templates

 - Better patient insights.
-Progress notes experts warn against writing too many extraneous details—or worse, excluding important information.
+Progress notes experts advise physicians to include all the relevant information related to patients and also include plans for next sessions.
 With software, it’s possible to customize progress notes templates to ensure every note is both streamlined and complete.

 - Improved care delivery.
 If all clinicians in a practice are capturing the same amount of patient data in the same way, it’s possible to generate meaningful reports about care quality in the organization.

 - Increased productivity.
 Notes templates with time-saving functions (e.g., pre-populated menus) can expedite data entry, allowing you to see more patients per day.